If you want to cross off “

 Height: 2,562.08 meters (8,405.77 feet)

 About an hour away from Antigua Guatemala is Pacaya Volcano.
-The reason why you can’t see Pacaya from Antigua is because Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.
+The reason why you can’t see Pacaya from Antigua is that Agua Volcano sits directly between you and it – Pacaya can be easily seen from Guatemala City, as it’s only 40 km to the southwest.

 While Pacaya Volcano tends to erupt once in a while – in 2010 it blanketed Guatemala City with black ash, like a reverse White Christmas, it’s generally safe to visit.